basecamp/kamal-site/docs/configuration/builder-examples.md

 ## [Using multistage builder cache](#using-multistage-builder-cache)

 Docker multistage build cache can speed up your builds.
-Currently Kamal only supports using the GHA cache or the Registry cache:
+Currently, Kamal only supports using the GHA cache or the Registry cache:

 ```yaml
 # Using GHA cache